Aviva sells Spanish venture stake after tribunal ruling

-LONDON British insurer Aviva (AV.L) is selling its stake in joint venture CxG Aviva for 287 million euros (225.53 million pounds) to venture partner Novacaixagalicia (NCG) Banco NCGOF.PK after a Spanish tribunal ruling cleared the way for a deal.
+LONDON, Sept 19 British insurer Aviva is selling its stake in joint venture CxG Aviva for 287 million euros ($369 million) to venture partner Novacaixagalicia (NCG) Banco after a Spanish tribunal ruling cleared the way for a deal.

 The cash deal is expected to complete by the end of the year and represents a multiple of 25 times CxG Aviva's 2013 operating earnings, Aviva said on Friday.